texas-egads/EGaDS-OpenGL-StarterKit/README.md

   <img src="images/2/Window-Buffer-1.png" alt="Window Buffering 1" width="500" height="auto"/>
 </p>

 A while later, a swap buffer call is made and the 2 buffers switch jobs and now the formerly back buffer becomes the front buffer, and vice versa.
 The previous frame is now being overwritten with new information to prepare for the following frame.
-This process is constantly repeated and is called **buffer swapping**
+This process is constantly repeated and is called **buffer swapping**.

 <p align="center">
   <img src="images/2/Window-Buffer-2.png" alt="Window Buffering 2" width="500" height="auto"/>
 </p>

-So let's implement this buffer swapping in our C++ application! **OpenGL** actually makes this really simple!
+So let's implement this buffer swapping in our **C++** application! **OpenGL** actually makes this really simple!
 ```cpp
 glfwSwapBuffers(window);
 ```